 If you’re looking for a cable to listen to your iPhone’s music or charge it while you’re driving in a car, you’re in the right place.
 We’re going to go down the list of some of the best iPhone cables for cars in this roundup.
 Note: some of these iPhone car aux cables have the ability to charge your phone, others don’t, so be sure you pay close attention to what you’re choosing if charging is an important feature to you.

-This basic Lightning to headphone adapter for car stereos features a standard 1/8th inch headphone jack on the end that you plug into your car’s aux audio port, and a Lightning connector on the end that you plug into your iPhone.
-It will work with any iPhone that has a Lightning connector (iPhone 5 and higher) and it reaches about 3 feet, which is plenty long enough for most car setups.
-Comes in black.
+This basic Lightning to headphone adapter for car stereos features a standard 1/8th inch headphone jack on the end that you plug into your car’s aux audio port and a Lightning connector on the end that you plug into your iPhone.
+It will work with any iPhone that has a Lightning connector (iPhone 5 and higher) and it reaches either 3 feet or 6 feet, which is plenty long enough for most car setups.
+You can also use it to connect to your home stereo.

 If you want to be able to charge your iPhone while listening to music at the same time in your car, this aux cord for iPhone might be just the ticket.
 It has three connectors: one that you plug into your iPhone 5 or higher and a standard 3.5mm audio jack that you plug into your car’s aux port and a USB plug to plug in for charging.
 If your car doesn’t have a USB port built in, consider the previous item on this list which replaces your car’s cigarette lighter with a USB charging port.